 Some offices want to associate a procedure's insurance income to a general provider, yet retain the treating provider association on the procedure itself.
 The purpose of this would be to allocate the insurance income to the general provider instead.
 To do so, you need to be able to change the provider on a claim procedure (claimproc) without changing the provider on the procedure.
 To make this work, there are specific setup and workflow steps to follow.
 They are outlined below.

-Warning: In most scenarios, the provider on the Claim Procedure matches the provider on the associated Procedure so that production and income match.
+Warning: In most scenarios, the provider on the Claim Procedures (claimprocs) matches the provider on the associated procedure so that production and income match.
 In fact, when you change a procedure's provider, by default the matching claim procedure's provider also changes.
 It is possible to have mismatched providers, but there are issues you need to be aware of and additional work involved.

 Change the Provider: For this to work, each claim procedure must already be attached to a claim.

-Audit Trail: Any time the provider is manually changed on a claim procedure attached to a claim, a log entry will be added to the Audit Trail for permission ClaimProcClaimAttachedProvEdit that states the procedure code, a short description of the carrier, the old provider abbreviation, and the new provider abbreviation it was changed to.
+Audit Trail: Any time the provider is manually changed on a claim procedure attached to a claim, a log entry will be added to the Audit Trail for security permission ClaimProcClaimAttachedProvEdit that states the procedure code, a short description of the carrier, the old provider abbreviation, and the new provider abbreviation.

 Claim procedure provider changes are being logged in the audit trail, but the provider is being reset after clicking OK.

 Make sure the preference Procedure provider overwrites claim procedure provider when attached to claim is unchecked.

 Claim procedure provider changes are not being logged in the audit trail, and the provider is being reset after clicking OK.

 Check to make sure the procedure is attached to a claim.
 Provider changes made before the procedure is attached to a claim will be overwritten.